kiwitcms/Kiwi/README.rst

 ------------

 .. image:: https://raw.githubusercontent.com/kiwitcms/Kiwi/master/tcms/static/images/kiwi_h80.png
-   :alt: "KiwiTestPad Logo"
+   :alt: "Kiwi TCMS Logo"

-KiwiTestPad is a test plan, test run and test case management system, that is written in Python and Django.
+Kiwi TCMS is a test plan, test run and test case management system, that is written in Python and Django.
 It has a lot of great features, such as Bugzilla and JIRA integration, fast test plan and runs search, powerful access control for each plan, run and case, and XML-RPC APIs.